dsaw/bukmarker/README.md

 ## Usage example

 Adding bookmarks is simple, use --add.
-Optionally, tags and description can be specified.
+Optionally title,tags and description can be specified.

-`$ python bukmarker.py --add www.another-site.com `
+`$ python bukmarker.py --add www.another-site.com --title another site --desc just some site`

 Editing an already stored bookmark is done similarly.
+If title is not specifed, bukmarker will automatically fetch it for you.

 `$ python bukmarker.py --modify www.another-site.com anotherSite `

-Search need an URL only.
+Search needs an URL only.

  ```
  $ python bukmarker.py --search https://www.skytorrents.in/